 Treasurer – Elected in odd numbered years

-C. Period of Service: Each officer’s term will consist of two (2) years running from September 1 to August 31 of the second (2nd) year.
-Each officer will be selected by a vote of the membership as described in Article VII, Elections.
+Period of Service: Each officer’s term will consist of two (2) years running from September 1 to August 31 of the second (2nd) year.
+Each officer will be selected by a vote of the membership as described in Article VII: Elections.

-G. All members of the BOD will be entitled to one (1) vote on all matters of the administration unless otherwise specified in the by-laws.
+The seven members of the BOD will be entitled to one (1) vote on all matters of the administration unless otherwise specified in the by-laws.
 A majority vote is required to adopt any motion introduced at any BOD meeting.
-If all members are not present at a BOD meeting and there is a quorum, only the members present and those who have sent a written proxy will be able to vote in any matter.
+Members may attend meetings by teleconference, video conference, or any other electronic method as required.

-If a member of the BOD, with the exception of President, relinquishes his/her position and/or cannot fulfill his/her term of office, any club member can nominate a candidate to fill the position until the next general election.
+If a member of the BOD, with the exception of President, relinquishes their position or cannot fulfill their term of office, any club member can nominate a candidate to fill the position until the next general election.
 The candidate shall be approved by a majority vote of the BOD.
 The vacated position will be put to vote at the next scheduled general election for that position.
 In the case of President, the Vice President shall assume the position of President, and the vacancy of the Vice Presidency shall be filled as described above.
-Should the Vice President be unable or unwilling to assume the duties of President, the following order of succession shall be used: Treasurer, Secretary, Membership, Community Affairs, Social Director.
+Should the Vice President be unable or unwilling to assume the duties of President, the following order of succession shall be used: Treasurer, Secretary, Membership Director, Community and Environmental Affairs, Social Director.

-a) Any Board member may be removed from office for just cause including, but not limited to malfeasance, nonfeasance, misfeasance, gross negligence in office, or actions determined to be a detriment to this organization as a whole.
-A motion for removal will be brought before the entire Board of Directors via the Legal Counsel, who shall disperse such motion to the rest of the Board of Directors for consideration.
-The Legal Counsel to the Parrot Head Club of Eastern Massachusetts will convene an emergency meeting of the Board of Directors within 30 days of notification.
+Any Board member may be removed from office for just cause including, but not limited to malfeasance, nonfeasance, misfeasance, gross negligence in office, or actions determined to be a detriment to this organization as a whole.
+A motion for removal will be brought before the entire Board of Directors, who shall disburse such motion to the rest of the Board of Directors for consideration.
+An emergency meeting of the Board of Directors will convene within 30 days of notification.
 The entire Board of Directors will attend this meeting, unless written dispute or any Board Member requests clarification.
-Such request shall be filed within seven (7) working days with the Legal Counsel, who then is required to respond in the same time frame.
+Such request shall be filed within seven (7) working days with the BOD.
 This correspondence shall continue until the matter is resolved and voted upon.
-A two-thirds majority of the balance of the Executive Committee is necessary for action.
+A two-thirds majority of the balance of the Board of Directors is necessary for action.

 Article V: Officers and Duties